top of page

 Education & Programs

-Resilient is being used by educators and professionals in OT, nursing, and mental health settings to support empathy, trauma-informed care, and lived experience understanding.
+Resilient is suggested for use by educators and professionals in OT, nursing, and mental health settings to support empathy, trauma-informed care, and lived experience understanding.

 These materials are designed for both students and practicing clinicians — whether in classrooms, workshops, or workplace-based book clubs.